dzoxploit/dzoxploit/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently Study in Universitas Gunadarma
-- 🌱 I’m currently learning C#, Go, Python, Automation Testing
+- 🌱 I’m currently learning C#, Go, Python
 - 👯 I’m looking to collaborate on Medical Application